faan11/polymer-cat-chat-v1/README.md

+An attempt to fork it to polymer 2.0.
+I upgrade everything but still the compomnent core-pubnub can't find the channel.
+I hope that someone can go further.
+To test it use the demo/index.html file.

 *This is still not completed yet.
 Certain features are not working as expected.
 I hope I fins some time to re-work on this project...*

 *and a huge thanks to [Whyser](https://github.com/Whyser) and [Zeno Rocha](https://github.com/zenorocha) for helping me!!!*